fpgadeveloper/ethernet96/PetaLinux/README.md

 1. First generate the Vivado project hardware design(s) (the bitstream) and export the design(s) to SDK.
 2. Launch PetaLinux by sourcing the `settings.sh` bash script, eg: `source <path-to-installed-petalinux>/settings.sh`
 3. Build the PetaLinux project(s) by executing the `build-petalinux` script in Linux.
+You may have to add execute permission to the script first using `chmod +x build-petalinux`.

 The script will generate a separate PetaLinux project for all of the generated and exported Vivado projects that it finds in the Vivado directory of this repo.